hsieh63/Traffic_History/Demo 1 document/4_data_collection/README4.txt

 As of now, we have database implementations for our Weather script, and our NJ511 script.
 We still have to include database implementation for our Mapquest and Bingmaps scripts; this should not be hard, as all DBI implementations are very similar.

+README: We are still using a local MSSQL database.
+As such, we can only compile any program involving database implementation on a local computer.
+This will change when we migrate to a bigger database which has enough space to store all our data.
+However, we included two test scripts which demonstrate data collection from the Wundergrounds API and from NJ511.org.
+They are located in the 'Test Scripts without Database' folder, and should compile successfully.